AdaGold/viewing-party/README.md

 ```

 4. Focus on the top test failure.
 Read through the test failure, and understand why the failure is happening.
 Confirm your findings with a classmate.
-    - If it is a test you wrote, consider whether you are actually testing what you intend to test.
+    - If it is a test you wrote, consider whether the code is actually testing what you intend to test.
 Does the test need modification?

 5. Make a plan to implement code to pass the test.